visheshnarayan/trends-demo/ReadMe.md

 ## DESCRIPTION

 This project is a demonstration of creating semantic trends embeddings from Word2Vec models.
 The project is divided into two main sections: healthcare and New York Times (NYT) articles.
 The healthcare section is further divided into two subsections: nursing and healthcare.
 The project is structured in a way that the user can easily add new sections and subsections.
 The project is designed to be scalable and flexible.
-The project is built using Python, Flask, and SQLite.

 ## QuckStart